GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 #### Submit the build

-To initiate the build, execute the following command:
+To initiate the build, execute the following command from the [environment](environment/) folder:

 ```
 gcloud builds submit \